 Minn.
 Stat.
-Section CHARTER SCHOOLS Yes No Workpaper Reference Part V. Insuring or Securing Deposits (Continued) В. Review the following general principles of FDIC coverage in section 1 and complete the spreadsheet in this section to determine the amount of the charter school's funds that are not insured and thus need to be either bonded or collateralized.
+Section CHARTER SCHOOLS Yes No Workpaper Reference Part V. Insuring or Securing Deposits (Continued) B. Review the following general principles of FDIC coverage in section 1 and complete the spreadsheet in this section to determine the amount of the charter school's funds that are not insured and thus need to be either bonded or collateralized.
 Deposits held by credit unions are covered by separate deposit insurance rules promulgated by the National Credit Union Administration (NCUA).
 C. Has the spreadsheet been completed?
 (See page 9-17) Part VI.
-The Bond and Collateral Α. If a bond was furnished by the depository to the charter school, answer the following question: § 118A.03, subd.
+The Bond and Collateral A. If a bond was furnished by the depository to the charter school, answer the following question: §118A.03, subd.
 1 Was the bond executed by a corporate surety company authorized to do business in the state?
-B. If the depository assigned collateral to the charter school, answer the following questions: § 118A.03, subd.
+B. If the depository assigned collateral to the charter school, answer the following questions: §118A.03, subd.
 2 Was the collateral one of the following: a.
-U.S. government treasury bills, notes, or bonds; issues of a U.S. government agency or instruments that are quoted by a recognized industry quotation service available to the government entity; c. a general obligation of a state or local government, with taxing powers, rated "A" or better; d. a revenue obligation of a state or local government, with taxing powers, rated "AA" or better; e. an irrevocable standby letter of credit issued by a Federal Home Loan Bank accompanied by written evidence that the Federal Home Loan Bank's public debt is rated "AA" or better by Moody's or Standard and Poor's; or f.
-Certificates of Deposit insured by the FDIC? § 118A.03, 2.
-Was the collateral placed for safekeeping: subd.
-7 a. in a restricted account at the Federal Reserve Bank; or b. in an account at a trust department of a commercial bank or other financial institution not owned or controlled by the depository?
+U.S. government treasury bills, notes, or bonds; b. issues of a U.S. government agency or instruments that are quoted by a recognized industry quotation service available to the government entity; a general obligation of a state or local government, with taxing powers, rated "A" or better; d. a revenue obligation of a state or local government, with taxing powers, rated "AA" or better; e. unrated general obligation securities of a local government with taxing powers pledged as collateral against funds deposited by that same local government entity; f. an irrevocable standby letter of credit issued by a Federal Home Loan Bank accompanied by written evidence that the Federal Home Loan Bank's public debt is rated "AA" or better by Moody's or Standard and Poor's; or 8 1 1 0 4 0 0 g.
+Certificates of Deposit insured by the FDIC? §118A.03, subd.7 2.
+Was the collateral placed for safekeeping:a. in a restricted account at the Federal Reserve Bank; or